-The DSC tab on the Main Menu allows you to control and set up the Digital Selective Calling (DSC) features on the GPSMAP 182/182C.
+The DSC tab on Main Menu controls and sets up the Digital Selective Calling (DSC) features on the GPSMAP 188/188C Sounder.

-Digital Selective Calling (DSC) uses marine VHF radio and Global Positioning System (GPS) technologies to transmit and receive location information.
+DSC uses marine VHF radio and Global Positioning System (GPS) technologies to transmit and receive location information.
 The chartplotter repeats the call properties received from the VHF radio on the chartplotter.
-The GPSMAP 182/182C requires input from a DSC enabled VHF radio to display position, and sound/display alerts from a Distress Call or Position Report.
+The GPSMAP 188/188C Sounder requires input from a DSC enabled VHF radio to display position, and sound/ display alerts from a Distress Call or Position Report.
 Conversely, the VHF radio requires input from a GPS to transmit position coordinates for a Distress Call or Position Report.
-For connection information, refer to "Connecting the Power and Data" on page 98.
+For connection information, refer to "Connecting the Power/Data Cable" on page 98.

 An emergency DSC Distress Call allows a vessel in trouble to transmit a substantial amount of information in a single transmission or call, without the need for voice communication.
-When any nearby rescuer receives the DSC signal, an alarm sounds and they immediately receive the location of the caller.
-The rescuer can then choose to navigate to the caller's location to assist, or forward the call on to the Coast Guard.
+When any nearby rescuers receives the DSC signal, an alarm sounds and they immediately receive the location of the caller.
+The rescuer can choose to navigate to the caller's location to assist, or forward the call on to the Coast Guard.
 When the Coast Guard receives the call, they can immediately access the caller's information (such as who they are and the type of vessel) in their database while they are in transit to the caller's location.